-Police are investigating after a gun was used to relight the flare on a North Sea platform.
+Police launch inquiry after gun used to relight North Sea oil flare

 Oil giant Total said it is working with authorities to clarify a “firearms licencing matter” following the incident on the Elgin platform on Boxing Day.